IndyCar Series 2020 Schedule: Times, TV channels, stream info and tracks

 The 2020 NTT IndyCar Series season finally began in June after a pause of nearly three months due to the COVID-19 pandemic.
-Below is the revised IndyCar Series 2020 schedule, whose dates, times and venues are subject to change.
+Below is the latest revision of the IndyCar Series 2020 schedule with dates, times and venues subject to change.

+The series currently is off until the Indianapolis 500 on Aug.
+23 (1 p.m.
+ET, NBC) with the postponement of the Aug.
+8-9 race weekend at Mid-Ohio Sports Car Course to September or October.

-The series has a few weeks off before their next races on Aug.
-8-9 at Mid-Ohio, one of three doubleheader race weekends that were expanded after the cancellation of the Portland and Laguna Seca events.
+Just five days earlier, Mid-Ohio had been announced as one of three tracks to expand to doubleheader race weekends after the cancellation of the Portland and Laguna Seca events.

+Chip Ganassi Racing won the first four races of the 2020 season with drivers Scott Dixon and Felix Rosenqvist.

 IndyCar Series 2020 schedule & how to watch (all times EST)